bertreb/pimatic-home-connect/README.md

 4. restart pimatic
 5. an authorisation approval screen will popup

 This concept will change in the future, and is only tested with the simulator appliances.
-Due to the security concept in this poc, do use it only in private LAN's!
+Due to the security concept in this poc, use it only in private LAN's!
 Actions are not yet supported!